From giggles to guffaws, Dubai stands up for 11 nights of laughter

 “Like myself, comedians were being flown in to perform,” recalls the Broadway veteran who took a “leap of faith” and returned to Dubai to create a platform for local talent.
 However, it took months before she could find a venue where she could host comedy workshops.

-“Those days they were happy with the safe route of karaoke and cover bands and were scared of stand-up,” said Liccione.
+“Those days, they were happy with the safe route of karaoke and cover bands; they were scared of stand-up,” said Liccione.
+Here's a clip from one of her previous shows:

-On World’s Fool Day (April 1) in 2008, Liccione and renowned Emirati comedian Ali Al Sayed founded Dubomedy, a premiere comedy and urban arts school to produce stellar festivals and events throughout the year and use comedy as a tool to bring people of diverse cultural, monetary and religious backgrounds together for one big laugh.
+On April Fool's Day in 2008, Liccione and renowned Emirati comedian Ali Al Sayed founded Dubomedy, a premiere comedy and urban arts school to produce stellar festivals and events throughout the year and use comedy as a tool to bring people of diverse cultural, monetary and religious backgrounds together for one big laugh.

 Now married, Ali Al Sayed and Mina Liccione are known as the twin pillars of the local comedy scene.